managing pain

 massage

-Specialist physiotherapy or massage can often quickly relieve muscular pain by relaxing muscles and getting them working again and this experience can provide hope and encourage the body to learn to find more comfortable ways to move and position itself.
+Physiotherapy or massage can often relieve muscular pain by relaxing and mobilising muscles and showing the body how to find more comfortable ways to move and position itself.

 exercise